Preventive Maintenance Plan for 2026: Free Checklists & Examples

 How Much Does Preventive Maintenance Cost to Implement?

-The cost boils down to labor costs and, ultimately, to the number of machines and utilities you need improved or protected.
+The cost boils down to labor costs and, ultimately, the number of machines and utilities you need improved or protected.

 It’s important not to exceed your maintenance budget.
 Do what you can, where you can, to avoid future damages to your business caused by preventable accidents.
 This can be as simple and as budget-friendly as manually cleaning a ventilation system, increasing lubrication frequency on equipment or spending one hour training staff to operate certain machinery safely and effectively.